 As she drove, I was intrigued by the little golden peaks.
 I figured no one would notice if I picked off just one.
 So, I did.
 And it was tasty.

-It took us a while to get to the church.
-By the time we got there I’d picked off each of the meringue peaks.
+It took us a while to get to the church, and by the time we got there, I’d picked off each of the meringue peaks.
 When my mom saw her peak-less pie, she scowled.
 While I don’t remember exactly what punishment I received, I do know I never picked the peaks off of any of her pies again.